 Formerly called the Taipei World Financial Centre, Taipei 101 was the tallest building in the world in 2004 and remained as such until the construction of the Burj Kalifa in Dubai in 2009.
+It still remains the tallest building in Taiwan.
 Another notable distinction of Taipei 101 was that it was also LEED platinum certified making it the world’s tallest green building.

 Construction of the 101 story skyscraper commenced in 1999 and concluded in 2004.
 It has served as one of Taiwan’s most famous landmarks ever since.
 The 101 floors represented optimism and a new ideal.
 With 100 being a number that symbolized perfect, 101 was a symbol of going beyond.

 Today the building houses a number of professional offices, two restaurants, retail stores, a private club, an observation deck that is popular with tourists and is also a site for the city’s New Year’s Eve fireworks displays.

 Given the tower’s location on the globe, special measures had to be taken to ensure it could withstand earthquake tremors and typhoon winds – both of which are quite common in Taiwan.
 Structural engineers designed the building to be flexible so that it could withstand gusts of wind up to 60m per second as well as earthquakes.